-Arabia: ANZAC troop convoy leaves Aden for Suez, where it arrives on November 30.
+Arabia: ANZAC troop convoy leaves Aden for Suez, where it arrives at November 30.

 Cameroons: Germans force 150 French, of whom 50 are casualties, back on Edea.

 North Sea: Battleship Bulwark destroyed by internal explosion while loading ammunition at Sheerness, 793 killed, only 12 survivors.
-An enquiry rules out sabotage on December 15.
+An inquiry rules out sabotage on December 15.

 Channel: Churchill cables C-in-C Portsmouth ‘It is desired to trap the German submarine which sinks vessels by gunfire off Le Havre.
 A small or moderate sized steamer should be taken up …’.
 First Q-ship is coaster Victoria but unserviceable and paid off by December 9.
 First of 7 French Q-ships, Marguerite, also introduced.